freifunkowl/site-ffowl/README.md

 All external repositories now have been transferred to our own repo on Github to be more safe on changes on the external sites.

-- Modified build script for faster building an creating log files
+- Modified build script for faster building and creating log files